multi-cd/multi-cd-matlab/Data/readme.md

 Some simple formatting may be necessary, depending on how the original data is stored.
 For example, if you downloaded the Rao et al. (2014) dataset following the directions above, you need to:

 - Re-arrange the Hi-C count vector (third column in the "RAWobserved" file) into a symmetric square matrix.
+- Perform Knight-Ruiz normalization using the provided normalization vector in their "KRnorm" file.

-See [their readme file](https://www.ncbi.nlm.nih.gov/geo/download/?acc=GSE63525&format=file&file=GSE63525%5FGM12878%5Fprimary%5FREADME%2Ertf) for documentations on the original data format.
+See [Rao et al.'s readme file](https://www.ncbi.nlm.nih.gov/geo/download/?acc=GSE63525&format=file&file=GSE63525%5FGM12878%5Fprimary%5FREADME%2Ertf) for documentations on the data formats.

 ### Importing to script